cuddlyogre/ExportLDraw/Readme.md

 **Smooth type:** Use an edge split modifier to smooth part faces, split edges during mesh processing, or use auto smooth.
 **Shade smooth:**  Use flat or smooth shading for part faces.
 **Recalculate normals:** Recalculate normals during import to ensure all normals face outside.
 Completely overwrites any BFC processing.
 It is recommended to keep unchecked if processing BFC commands is checked
+**Triangulate faces:** Triangulate the mesh during import.
+Turns quads and ngons into tris.

 **Extras**